roycehoe/PUGS-calculator/README.md

 - Install all project dependencies by running `poetry install`
 - Activate the project virtual environment by running the command `poetry shell`
 - Run the web server with the debugger by opening vscode and pressing `F5`
-- Alternatively, to run the web server without the debugger, run the command `uvicorn main:app --reload` on your terminal
+- Alternatively, to run the web server without the debugger, run the command `uvicorn api:app --reload` on your terminal

-- The server should be running on `localhost:8000`
+The server should now be running on `localhost:8000`

 Optional: To view the Swagger UI of this application, you may visit `localhost:8000/docs` on your web browser.